heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/PRESENTATION.md

 ## Objectives

-- Acquire a virtual machine from a cloud provider
+- Obtain a virtual machine from a cloud provider
 - Access the virtual machine (SSH)
 - Install Docker and Docker Compose
 - Develop a simple CRUD API